SuslikV/oxy_p/README.md

 During the string display next steps performed:
 1. Resolves the font and properties pointers.
-2. Calculates length of the sting in pixels.
+2. Calculates length of the string in pixels.
 3. Blanks display area left to the string (depends on string alignment).
 4. The string splits into characters.
 Each character draws separately.
    - 4.1.
 Calculates stored data length of the each character according to its